Priyansh61/Space-Fighters/readme.md

 It is written on python and built using the pygame library.

 ## Installation
-The game is in developing stage so the bundled version is not availaible for the time being.
+The game is in developing stage so the bundled version is not available for the time being.

 You can run the game easily if you have python installed on your system.